 Resources & Support

-Scotty and Lawrence are both available for assisting students with exam theory (not everyone likes trying to wade their way through text books).
+Instructors are both available for assisting students with exam theory (not everyone likes trying to wade their way through text books).
 Having an instructor take you through the theory in a visual way that relates to what you’ll actually be doing makes the study part fun.
 We have many Tauranga and Bay Of Plenty based students, a bit like an aeroclub we offer a friendly environment, with helicopter, drones and fixed wing pilots all sharing experiences.

 Because we have pilots of many types of aircraft, you’ll get a wider understanding of who you’ll be sharing the airspace with.
 It’s fascinating listening to stories of other pilots and their helicopter, fixed wing or other aircraft experiences.